Harbour Grace: Aviation history

 In July 1941, the Royal Canadian Navy established a High Frequency Direction Finding wireless station on the airfield.
 Consisting of an Operations Building and a Direction Finding shack, the station had an uninterrupted sweep of the northern Atlantic sector and was able to provide bearings on U-boat transmissions and to intercept enemy radio traffic.

 Harbour Grace was one of the first sites that the Royal Canadian Navy was solely responsible for after war broke out.
 On May 21, 1945, the Canadian Naval Service approved closing down and disposing of its facility at Harbour Grace.
 There is no evidence of the station today.
 Following WWII, the airstrip was left to deteriorate.
 In 1977, through the efforts of the Harbour Grace Historical Society, it was restored to a usable condition.
 In 1999, after years of being considered abandoned, the airstrip was reinstated to official international airdrome status under the designator of CHG2.

-Today, Harbour Grace continues its tradition as a fishing and fish processing centre.
-In addition, because of its rich history and many historical buildings, including the 1870 customs house, now the Conception Bay Museum, a small tourist industry is emerging.
-The Gordon G. Pike Railway Heritage Museum and Park (c.
-1881–1884) was designated a Municipal Heritage Building in 2006.

 Demographics

+The town peaked in population in 1921, when the census was taken at 11,458 residents.